 I will be starting up in North County San Diego and making my way South.
-If I have any additional information on each site, I will be linking previous posts which have addresses linked to Google Maps.
+If I have any additional information on each site, I will link previous posts that have addresses linked to Google Maps.

 Now is the time to start our adventure!
-Take a look and notice how all the trees look a certain way, the closer they are to the ocean shore.
+Please take a look and notice how all the trees look a certain way, the closer they are to the ocean shore.

 San Onofre Bluffs Campground

-At the entrance of the San Onofre Bluffs Campground, there are several large Torrey pine trees to see.
-They are quite large and notice that they stand more upright than compared to the trees right on the coastline.
+At the San Onofre Bluffs Campground entrance, there are several large Torrey pine trees to see.
+They are quite large and notice that they stand more upright than the trees right on the coastline.
 I love it here!
 If you like to hike, there 3 miles of sandy beach with six trails that connect the beach to the bluff.